techcow2/NetSim/README.md

 - A web server capable of running PHP (e.g., Apache, Nginx).
 - An API key from [OpenRouter](https://openrouter.ai) to power the AI models used in the simulations.
+- An API key from [Pixabay](https://pixabay.com/api/docs/) for fetching images.
 - A modern web browser (Google Chrome, Firefox, etc.).

 ### Installation